 Balaji Baji Rao

-, is credited with the extension of the Maratha territories into most of north-west, east and central India.
-He is known to have lost the 3rd Battle of Panipat
+Balaji Baji Rao, documented as the Peshwa of the Maratha Empire in the pages of history, is credited with the extension of the Maratha territories into most of north-west, east and central India.
+He is known to have lost the 3rd Battle of Panipat in 1761.

 Madhavrao II became the Peshwa of the Maratha Empire in India as per the Treaty of Salbai in 1782.
 At the time, Madhavrao II was barely 40 days old.
 Political intrigues of Nana Phadnis were in swing when Madhavrao II held the title of the Peshwa.